NAME

 with newlines.

-environment variable is used to
+The BUILD2_DEF_OPT environment variable is used to

 suppress loading of default options files in nested build system driver

 invocations.
-Its values are false
+Its values are false or

-to suppress and true
+0 to suppress and true or

-to load.
+1 to load.

 BUGS